AudioBible/KJV/README.md

 # EARTH IS FLAT!
 EARTH IS NOT A GLOBE!
 JESUS CHRIST IS LORD!

+# 100% YOU'LL GET OFFENDED BY THIS WEBSITE IF YOU'RE WORLDLY!

 Will you be celebrating the Anti-Christ this Christmas?
 Worshipping "another spirit"?
 I know I won't be!
 If you are, then have fun!

 # audiobible find conspiracy